vberlier/narwhal/README.md

 }
 ```

-Unicorn also provides the `ASSERT_SUBSTRING` and `ASSERT_NOT_SUBSTRING` macros.
+Narwhal also provides the `ASSERT_SUBSTRING` and `ASSERT_NOT_SUBSTRING` macros.
 They both take two strings as parameters and check that the first one contains or doesn't contain the second respectively.

 ```c
 TEST(example)